Creative Automation / Foundation

 Brief

-Start with this video's job: Use the transcript anchors for AI image generation: it opens with What if I told you that the absolute holy grail of AI image generation just went completely open source?
-No, seriously.
+Start with this video's job: This tutorial covers Ideogram 4.0, the new number-one open-weight image model on Design Arena, and its bounding-box layout system — then walks through a ComfyUI workflow for generating hyperrealistic AI influencer photos with exact control over object placement, outfits, and in-image text.
 Treat "Brief" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “What if I told you that the absolute holy grail of AI image generation just went completely open source?
 No, seriously.
 This is not another overhyped release that you'll forget about in a week.
 Today, we are looking...”

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Source material" to locate the part of the creative automation mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 4:03, where the video says: “accept positive prompts in JSON format, this amazing node by Kijai is going to help us build them easily.
 First, you have the high-level description.
 This is where you write a descriptive prompt just like you would for...”

 03